HKUDS/SelfGNN/README.md

-# SelfGNN: Self-Supervised Graph Neural Networks \\ for Sequential Recommendation
+# SelfGNN: Self-Supervised Graph Neural Networks for Sequential Recommendation

 This is the Tensorflow implementation by <a href='https://github.com/LIU-YUXI'>@LIU-YUXI</a> for SelfGNN model proposed in this paper:

-> **Self-Augmented Graph Neural Networks for Sequential Recommendation**
+> **Self-Supervised Graph Neural Networks for Sequential Recommendation**
 > Yuxi Liu, Lianghao Xia, Chao Huang\*
 > *SIGIR2024*